 Hello Fellow RSD'ers,

 Welcome to the "International Reflex Sympathetic Dystrophy Foundation" website.
-My name is Eric Phillips, and yes, I have RSD.
+My name is Eric M. Phillips, and yes, I have RSD.
 On December 7, 1985, I was involved in a car accident that left me with constant chronic pain in my left foot and leg.
 Year after year doctors tried to identify the source of my pain, but each time they came up short of a proper diagnosis.

 As time passed the pain moved up my leg, and my concern grew into fear; "When will it stop?", "What is happening to me?"
 Finally, after two and a half years I was diagnosed with RSD.
 The diagnosis brought both comfort of knowing I was not crazy, and fear of what RSD would ultimately do to me.